Good Health is the Greatest Gift

 There was no reason for this, had he had routine health care, it’s recommended men have a colonoscopy at 40-60 years, her dad would still be alive.

 It’s a simple thing, going to the doctor, that has rewards greater than all things.

-In a new research it was revealed that men are 31 percent less likely than women to have visited a doctor within the past year!
+In new research, it was revealed that men are 31 percent less likely than women to have visited a doctor within the past year!

-The U.S. Department of Health and Human Services’ Agency for Healthcare Research and Quality (AHRQ) and the Ad Council are launching a new movement on behalf of their national public service advertising campaign designed to encourage middle-age men to learn which preventive medical tests they need to get and when to get them.
+The U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ) and the Ad Council are launching a new movement on behalf of their national public service advertising campaign designed to encourage middle-aged men to learn which preventive medical tests they need to get and when to get them.

 National Men’s Health Week (June 14-20) is the perfect week to talk to the men in your life so they and you can enjoy the gift of a Healthy Future.